iamNickDev/iamNickDev/README.md

 ## 🧐 About

--  🧔 A boy from a small village in MadhyaPradesh, India🇮🇳. who likes building things with technologies🌏.
+-  🧔 A boy from a small village in Madhya Pradesh, India🇮🇳. who likes building things with technology🌏.

 -  🌐 Find my Website at [Website](https://nkgeete.netlify.app/)